Stellar Conquest: Reception

 Writing for Moves, game designer Richard Berg called it "far and away the best sci-fi game on the market.
 The basic game is simple, yet effective, and the advanced game and optional rules are quite intelligent and intriguing."

-Kelly Moorman reviewed Stellar Conquest in The Space Gamer No. 6.
-Moorman commented that "in the interests of fair play, I think I should point out that in a basic game of Stellar Conquest, Player #3 has a distinct advantage over the other players regarding the amount of intelligence he can accumulate and utilize in making the decision about where to place his first colony -- which is one of the most vital decisions in the game for any player, no matter what his position."
-Moorman commented in a second review in The Space Gamer No. 6 that "One obvious fault in the rules and play of Stellar Conquest is the fact that all of the other players can 'see' the other player's units, even though they don't know the types or numbers of the units.
-Of course, the entire form of play must be changed, and actually should be, in order to achieve maximum realism in playing SC.
+In Issue 6 of The Space Gamer, Kelly Moorman wrote two reviews.
+In the first, Moorman commented, "in the interests of fair play, I think I should point out that in a basic game of Stellar Conquest, Player #3 has a distinct advantage over the other players regarding the amount of intelligence he can accumulate and utilize in making the decision about where to place his first colony -- which is one of the most vital decisions in the game for any player, no matter what his position."
+In the second review, Moorman noted "One obvious fault in the rules and play of Stellar Conquest is the fact that all of the other players can 'see' the other player's units, even though they don't know the types or numbers of the units.
+Of course, the entire form of play must be changed, and actually should be, in order to achieve maximum realism in playing SC."
+Almost a decade later, in Issue 76, Tony Watson commented "In summation, with some very minor changes in terms of play, the new edition of SC brings back a true classic in the field of sf boardgames. [...]
+Even after a decade, this remains a superb game, a must for every space gamer's shelf."

+In Issue 29 of the British wargaming magazine Perfidious Albion, David Horton called this "a fairly conventional game of interstellar exploration, exploitation and conflict ... if you are interested in a technologically complex game of tactical combat then this game offers little.
+All factors are severely abstracted from reality ... but this leaves simple, clean mechanics which very quickly leave the player free to concentrate on the strategic options whose choice provides the main fascination of the game."
+Horton concluded, "This is definitely a game for the devious person."

-David Ritchie reviewed Stellar Conquest in Ares Magazine #1, rating it a 7 out of 9.
-Ritchie called it "The classic game of inter-stellar system warfare. [...]
+In the inaugural issue of Ares Magazine (March 1980), David Ritchie called it "The classic game of inter-stellar system warfare. [...]
 After five years and three printings, the game remains almost as fresh and exciting as the day it was published.
 Somewhat complex and long, but can be completed in an afternoon."

-Tony Watson reviewed the Avalon Hill version of Stellar Conquest in Space Gamer No. 76.
-Watson commented that "In summation, with some very minor changes in terms of play, the new edition of SC brings back a true classic in the field of sf boardgames. [...]
-Even after a decade, this remains a superb game, a must for every space gamer's shelf."
+Ritchie concluded by giving the game a rating of 7 out of 9.

-John Lambshead in White Dwarf #22 (December 1980 – January 1981) gave it a 9, and said "This is undoubtably the best game of its kind that I have ever played".
+John Lambshead in White Dwarf #22 (December 1980 – January 1981) gave it a 9, and said "This is undoubtedly the best game of its kind that I have ever played".